 The magic of yoga quickly took effect, and I became a regular in class and a keen student of the yoga tradition.
 In 2000 I took a sabbatical to travel the world, spending three months in India and also studying in the United States with some of the west’s leading teachers, notably Erich Schiffmann and Richard Freeman.
-During this year I also did my initial yoga teacher training at White Lotus Foundation in Santa Barbara, California.
+During that year I also did my initial yoga teacher training at White Lotus Foundation in Santa Barbara, California.

 My yoga teaching is non-dogmatic and reflects the many styles which I have encountered over the years.
 My earliest teachers included well known UK teachers Simon Low and Liz Lark, and my relaxed, flowing asana style draws extensively both on their influence and on my studies of the Astanga Vinyasa tradition with Richard Freeman and other leading teachers.
 I honour and thank them, and all of the other teachers with whom I have studied over the years.
-It is hard to single out individuals, but, as well as those already mentioned, I must also mention Erich Schiffmann, Shiva Rea, Tias Little, Doug Keller and Aadil Palkhivala, who have all had a big impact on my practice and teaching.
+It is hard to single out individuals, but, as well as those already mentioned, I must also mention Erich Schiffmann, Shiva Rea, Tias Little and Doug Keller, who have all had a big impact on my practice and teaching.
 Ultimately, though, my main ongoing teachers are my own body, breath and mind and those of my students.

 I try to keep classes creatively and imaginatively sequenced, with an eye on their energetic as well as physical effects.
 Pranayama (breathing) and meditation are integral parts of my yoga practice and my classes include these as well as asana (postures).
 I am also an experienced teacher of gentle yoga and have been recognised by the London Evening Standard as a top teacher of yoga nidra (a deep guided relaxation practice).

 You can reach me on firstname.lastname@example.org.